The Big Illusion

 Making Decisions: The biggest illusion in a person’s life is that things just happen; that one has no control over the events that unfold in one’s experience.

 That is a lie.
 Every thought, positive or negative, creates our experience.
 Life presents us with options based on the choices we are ready to make.

 What is misfortune?
 What is opportunity?
-In my experience, it all boils down to one thing: choice.
+In my experience, it all boils down to one thing: choice, making decisions.

-They say that hindsight is 20/20; therefore, in retrospect, I can see that I did not feel like I was choosing any of the events that unfolded in my life, even though at some level I knew that I was the one orchestrating every single move, both literally and figuratively.
-What I felt was that I had lost control over my life and that the more I tried to grab on to what I had known to be true, the more slippery the slope got and the faster I was going down the rabbit hole.
+They say that hindsight is 20/20.
+Therefore, in retrospect, I can see that I did not feel like I was choosing any of the events that unfolded in my life.
+Even though at some level, I knew that I was the one orchestrating every single move, both literally and figuratively.
+What I felt was that I had lost control over my life and that the more I tried to grab on to what I had known to be accurate, the more slippery the slope got and the faster I was going down the rabbit hole.

 Accident and Choice

 Who could argue that the accident happened?
 That, we might call fate.
-The choices he made dictated the rest of the story; some fear-based, some strength-based.
-Conviction and taking his fate into his own hands was the final choice.
+The choices he made dictated the rest of the story, some fear-based, some strength-based.
+Conviction and taking his destiny into his own hands was the final choice.